Deutsche Luft Hansa: 1930s

 After several years of testing, a scheduled postal route between Europe and South America was inaugurated in 1934.
 This was the first regularly scheduled airline service across an ocean in the world.
 Wal flying boats were used, catapult launched for the trans-Atlantic leg These were replaced by the Dornier Do 18 in 1936 making operations in non-visual conditions possible.
 The European network saw the introduction of the Junkers G.38 (at that time the largest passenger aircraft in the world) on the Berlin-London route via Amsterdam, as well as the Junkers Ju 52/3m and Heinkel He 70, which allowed for faster air travel.
 This was promoted by so-called "Blitz Services" (German: Blitzstrecken) between Berlin, Hamburg, Cologne and Frankfurt.
 In 1935, the first aircraft not manufactured in Germany were introduced into the Luft Hansa fleet: two Boeing 247s and one Douglas DC-2.

 The grip on the domestic South American markets was further tightened in 1937, when the Sociedad Ecuatoriana de Transportes Aéreos (SEDTA) and Lufthansa Perú were founded as Luft Hansa co-operations in Ecuador and Peru respectively, operating Junkers W 34 aircraft.
 The Middle Eastern network was expanded with the launch of the Berlin-Baghdad-Tehran route in the same year.
 In 1938 the Focke-Wulf Fw 200 long range aircraft was introduced making it possible to fly non-stop between Berlin and New York and from Berlin to Tokyo with only one intermediate stopover.
 This last year prior to the outbreak of World War II turned out to be the most successful one in the history of the airline, with 19.3 million flight kilometres on the scheduled European routes and a total of 254,713 passengers and 5,288 tons of mail transported.

-From 1936 Deutsche Luft Hansa carried out route proving flights to carry mail across the North Atlantic.
+From 1936, Deutsche Luft Hansa carried out route proving flights to carry mail across the North Atlantic.
 This service was intended to replace the mail planes launched by catapult from trans-Atlantic steamers.
 However this never materialized, as German planes were denied the right to carry mail into the country by the United States for political reasons.

 On 1 April 1939, Deutsche Luft Hansa launched scheduled transatlantic flights to Natal, Rio Grande do Norte and Santiago de Chile using Fw 200 aircraft, a route which had previously been operated by Syndicato Condor.
 With Bangkok, Hanoi and Taipei, further Asian destinations were added to the route network.

-During the 1930s, Luft Hansa aircraft had also been deployed on a number of experimental and survey missions, most notably for developing the best airborne crossing of the South Atlantic, and during the German Antarctic Expedition (1938–1939) Antarctica expedition, when two Dornier Wal aircraft performed a photographic survey of 350,000 square kilometres, an area which became known as New Swabia.
+During the 1930s, Luft Hansa aircraft were deployed on a number of experimental and survey missions, most notably for developing the best airborne crossing of the South Atlantic.
+During the German Antarctic Expedition (1938–1939) (Antarctica expedition), two Dornier Wal aircraft performed a photographic survey of 350,000 square kilometres, an area which became known as New Swabia.